 Senior: I lost my pills.

-The operator then texts and emails your caregivers to communicate that you cannot find your pills.
+The operator then texts/emails your caregivers.
+She tells them you cannot find your pills.

 Sage Minder offers four packages.